OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 ### Talking to the market

 As the application began to take shape, we reached out to a friendly supplier ([DXW Digital](https://www.dxw.com/)) to test the feasibility of the proposed project, what would make a good Digital Outcomes proposal and if it would attract a digital supplier to bid for the work involved.
-This was invaluable and felt like an essential step for any applicant in the process.
+This was invaluable and felt like an essential step  any applicant should go through as part of the process.

 The insight we gained was;